-For an optimal growing of the crops, suitable temperature, light, relative humidity, and other weather conditions must be available.
+For the optimal growing of the crops, suitable temperature, light, relative humidity, and other weather conditions must be available.
 These weather parameters can be forecasted using several weather sensors fixed on the satellites.
-These sensors are able to collect the thermal data and other information in order to build a database can be used in further processes.
-The main process is forecasting the weather condition, whereas using the database, prediction model can be developed.
-These prediction models are equations include several significant spectral regions (electromagnetic or thermal ranges) which related to specific weather parameter.
+These sensors are able to collect thermal data and other information in order to build a database that can be used in further processes.
+The main process is forecasting the weather conditions, whereas using the database, a prediction model can be developed.
+These prediction models are equations that include several significant spectral regions (electromagnetic or thermal ranges) related to specific weather parameters.
 By using these equations, the weather parameters can be estimated and forecasted.

 Figure (1).
-The applications of RS, GIS and AI in agricultural activities.
+The applications of RS, GIS, and AI in agricultural activities.

 Hyperspectral satellites

-There are several types of the hyperspectral satellites such as the Hyperion, PRISMA, EnMap, etc. These satellites capture the data in hyperspectral information in a narrow continuous band between 350 to 2500 nm as a spectral range of vis-NIR region.
-Some sensors capture the visible spectral region in a range of 350 to 1100 nm.
-However, the final product of these satellites is a hyperspectral image which can be used for estimating different ground objects such as soil minerals, soil properties, assessing soil fertility, vegetation indices, etc. An integration of HRS, imaging, GIS, and AI tools, so many applications in agricultural field can be accomplished.
+There are several types of hyperspectral satellites, such as the Hyperion, PRISMA, EnMap, etc. These satellites capture the data in hyperspectral information in a narrow continuous band between 350 to 2500 nm as a spectral range of the vis-NIR region.
+Some sensors capture the visible spectral region from 350 to 1100 nm.
+However, the final product of these satellites is a hyperspectral image that can be used to estimate different ground objects such as soil minerals and soil properties, assess soil fertility, and determine vegetation indices.
+An integration of HRS, imaging, GIS, and AI tools, so many applications in the agricultural field can be accomplished.

 Agricultural Drones

 The drone is a robotic instrument which can be used for different purposes such as agricultural activities monitoring.
-The drone (UAV) is found in several types like pesticide drones, fertilizer drones, scanning and imaging drones, etc. Moreover, the imaging drones are considered the most common type in agricultural applications.
-The drone is attached with a GPS, sensor, camera (in different spectral resolution), antenna, controlling sensor, etc. These components are combined with each other in order to capturing an image of the agricultural field.
+The drone (UAV) is found in several types like pesticide drones, fertilizer drones, scanning and imaging drones, etc. Moreover, imaging drones are considered the most common type in agricultural applications.
+The drone is attached with a GPS, sensor, camera (in different spectral resolutions), antenna, controlling sensor, etc. These components are combined with each other in order to capturing an image of the agricultural field.
 However, there are many applications of the drones in agricultural activities.
-Among these activities, monitoring the crop health, vegetation cover, soil status and fertility, the requirements of irrigation and fertilization for achieving the main objectives of the precision agriculture.
-Therefore, there are some advantages of using these drones in agriculture such as efficiency in cost, time, effort, accuracy, and these techniques are eco-friendly and non-destructive.
+Among these activities is monitoring the crop health, vegetation cover, soil status and fertility, and the requirements of irrigation and fertilization for achieving the main objectives of precision agriculture.
+Therefore, there are some advantages of using these drones in agriculture, such as efficiency in cost, time, effort, and accuracy, and these techniques are eco-friendly and non-destructive.

 Geographic information systems (GIS)